DHTMLX/docs-suite/docs/combobox/features.md

 ## How to customize DHTMLX Combobox and change its size

-In this section you can learn how to customize Combobox and configure the height of the options list and its items
+In this section you can learn how to customize Combobox and configure the height of the options list and its items.

 | Topic                                                                        | Description                                                                                                                    |
 | ---------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |